carbon-language/carbon-lang/docs/design/README.md

     same data representation as an existing type, so you may cast between the two types, but can implement different interfaces or implement interfaces differently.
--   Additional requirements can be placed on the associated types of an interface using
+-   Additional requirements can be placed on the associated constants of an interface using
     [`where` constraints](generics/details.md#where-constraints).
 -   [Implied constraints](generics/details.md#implied-constraints) allows some